 NOTE: These departmental deadlines are different from those listed on other UAF web sites.

-We offer roughly 10 to 15 Graduate Teaching Assistantships per year for a one-year term on a competitive basis with students ranked by multiple variables (GPA, GRE, timely progress toward degree, previous TA performance).
+We offer roughly 10 to 15 Graduate Teaching Assistantships per semester for a one-semester term on a competitive basis with students ranked by multiple variables (GPA, GRE, timely progress toward degree, previous TA performance).

 Other UAF and Alaska funding sources

 Many of our students have also been supported through the UAF IGERT PhD Programs: Resilience and Adaptation (RAP) and Marine Ecosystem Sustainability in the Arctic and Subarctic (MESAS).
 Students are admitted to the IGERT program but may declare anthropology as their home department.
 Students interested in one of these programs with an anthropology focus should contact a member of the anthropology faculty to discuss their options.